ivancuric/hn-scroll/README.md

 ## Choice of tools and technology

 The app was built in [CodeSandbox](https://codesandbox.io/s/github/ivancuric/hn-scroll) and then finished up locally to get the service worker up and running.
+The repo is available on [https://github.com/ivancuric/hn-scroll](https://github.com/ivancuric/hn-scroll).

 Taking into account the requirements and the evaluation criteria for the task I've decided to avoid using a JS framework and have written it in "vanilla" TypeScript.